tedyoung/dropwizard/docs/source/getting-started.rst

         </executions>
     </plugin>

-This configures Maven to do a couple of things during its ``package`` phase:
+This configures Maven to do the following during its ``package`` phase:

 * Produce a ``pom.xml`` file which doesn't include dependencies for the libraries whose contents are included in the fat JAR.